Charlie-Mei/understanding-clothing-reviews/README.md

-# understanding-clothing-reviews
+# Understanding Clothing Reviews

-Insights from analyzing clothing review data
+This is a group project that involved the application of simple NLP techniques on a clothing review dataset.

+Data Source: Women's E-Commerce Clothing Dataset from Kaggle